tianyizhougt/tianyizhougt.github.io/_pages/about.md

 Previously, I earned my B.Sc. in Statistics with first-class honors at the University of Hong Kong.
 I was an Overseas Research Fellow in 2019, working with Prof [Ming Yuan](https://www.columbia.edu/~my2550/) at Columbia University, New York.

 **My email: tzhou306(at)gatech(dot)edu**

+## Selected Awards

+Part of my research has been kindly acknowledged by

+  * The Margaret and Stephen Kendrick Research Excellence Award ** Awarded annually to one Ph.D. student in ISyE for research in machine learning and analytics
+  * Runner-up, Alice and John Jarvis Ph.D.
+Student Paper Competition
+  * ARC-ACO (Algorithms and Randomness Center) Fellowship ** Institute-wide scholarship to support research in high-impact cross-disciplinary data science related areas